Home » Bitcoin Trading Guide

 • Profits or losses are magnified by the leverage you are using.

-• Purely speculative.
+• Futures are purely speculative.
 The trader does not own the asset, until after (and if) it is physically settled at expiration.

 • A trader can trade in both directions — long or short — and benefit from both bull and bear markets.